Spring greens

 Spring greens, or spring vegetables, are the edible young leaves or new plant growth of a large number of plants that are most fit for consumption when their newest growth happens in the spring.
 Many leaf vegetables become less edible as they age and bitter, or potentially even toxic, compounds start to form.
 Harvesting of spring vegetables is common across Native American cultures.

 Foraging

 Since most leaf vegetables are very difficult to store and keep well, commercial production and distribution requires a high amount of pollution and plastic waste.
 Foraging for spring greens has been proposed as a possible way to reduce the impacts of demand for commercial greens.

 However, it is important for foragers to take the necessary precautions and understand the risks.
 Many spring greens grow as "weeds" throughout the world in disturbed habitats.
 Plants growing in soils contaminated with heavy metals or pesticides can accumulate those pollutants (at different proclivities for different species).
-In addition, misidentification of species can often lead to consumption of poisonous and toxic plants.
+In addition, the misidentification of species may often lead to consumption of poisonous and toxic plants.
+This can generally be mitigated by a familiarity with the plants of one’s region, specifically the desired vegetable, and any lookalikes.